abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/install.md

 ![http request is denied](../../../img/netpol.denied.http.png)

-You should receive an error message indicating that the user's pod cannot reach `https://pyos.abcdesktop.svc.cluster.local:8000/API`.
+The error message confirms that the user's pod cannot reach `https://pyos.abcdesktop.svc.cluster.local:8000/API`, as expected when network policies are enforced.